Cray-HPE/docs-csm/operations/multi-tenancy/Create_a_Tenant.md

 ## Configuring the Virtual Network Identifier (VNI) range

-If USS 1.3.0 or newer is installed, the Slingshot VNI range used for the tenant may be configured using these settings:
+If USS 1.3.0 or newer is installed, the HPE Slingshot VNI range used for the tenant may be configured using these settings:

-- `spec.config.vniPartition` - Slingshot fabric manager VNI partition name for this tenant.
-The Slingshot operator creates a partition when the `SlingshotTenant` custom resource is applied.
+- `spec.config.vniPartition` - HPE Slingshot Fabric Manager VNI partition name for this tenant.
+The HPE Slingshot network operator creates a partition when the `SlingshotTenant` custom resource is applied.
 - `spec.config.vniRange` - VNI range to use for this tenant, in format `start-end`.
 Must not overlap with any other tenant's VNI range.
   If `vniPartition` is set, the partition's VNI range overrides this value.
-- `spec.config.vniPartitionCreate` - If true, create a new Slingshot fabric manager VNI partition with name `vniPartition` and range `vniRange` if it does not exist.
+- `spec.config.vniPartitionCreate` - If true, create a new HPE Slingshot Fabric Manager VNI partition with name `vniPartition` and range `vniRange` if it does not exist.

 ## Apply the `slurm` operator CR